hexbatch/apple-core/layer-docs/b-user-layers/services/session-services.md

 Destroys the resources from a user session

 Input data:
-* session data, auth token
+* session data, auth element

 Core calls:
 * list of core calls